 1. What sizes are Rotacaster omni-directional wheels available in?

-Rotacaster manufactures three different wheel sizes; a 125mm (5") diameter wheel, a 48mm (1.9") diameter wheel and a 35mm (1.38") diameter wheel, launched in early 2016.
-Our current product development map includes six (6) omnidirectional wheel sizes ranging from 80mm up to 300mm (12") in diameter.
+Rotacaster manufactures five different wheel sizes; a 180mm diameter wheel, a 125mm diameter wheel, a 90mm diameter wheel, a 50mm diameter wheel and a 35mm diameter wheel, launched in early 2016.
+Our current product development map includes five (5) omnidirectional wheel sizes ranging from 35mm up to 180mm in diameter.
 We can expedite development of specific wheel sizes dependent on specific customer requirements and demands.
 If you have specific requirements, please contact us to discuss your needs or subscribe to our newsletter so we can keep you updated on developments.

 2. Are Rotacaster omni-directional wheels available in different colours?

 3. What are Rotacaster omni-directional wheels made from?

 The current 125mm Rotacaster omni wheels are manufactured from engineering grade polymers.
 The body is made from carillon, the bushes from nylon and the rollers from elastomers (polyurethane).
-Our 48mm multidirectional wheel is manufactured using glass filled nylon for the body and axles and Delrin bushed polyurethane (TPU) rollers.
+Our 50mm multidirectional wheel is manufactured using glass filled nylon for the body and axles and Delrin bushed polyurethane (TPU) rollers.
 35mm Rotacaster wheel bodies are manufactured from ABS or Acetal with a choice of soft, over-moulded TPE rollers, PU roller or solid nylon rollers.

 4. How strong/hard wearing are Rotacaster omni-directional wheels?

 This is a very common concern, however Rotacaster wheels are an extremely robust and hard-wearing product.
 Manufactured from injection moulded engineering grade polymers, the wheel body incorporates both the hub and transverse roller axles.
 This monolithic web-like structure provides a robust and resilient frame, which can handle substantial dynamic (impact) and static (carrying) loads without failure.
 The subsequent over moulding encapsulates the bush and axles (with a durable roller material such as polyurethane).
 The omnidirectional wheels are then sonically welded together to form double or triple Rotacaster wheels.
 The wheels are then ultimately mounted within a fixing leaving little chance for anything to break or malfunction.

 The result is a wheel that offers: